 - Canadian Institute for Ecology and Evolution

 Depending on the partner organization, a MITACS Internship may be an additional funding opportunity that you may want to consider.

-Kai will provide guidance to partner organizations and prospective interns.
-Internship Report and Evaluation, Internship Agreement, and Performance Evaluations must be returned to Kai.
+Sally will provide guidance to partner organizations and prospective interns.
+Internship Report and Evaluation, Internship Agreement, and Performance Evaluations must be returned to Sally.

 Katie Beall, BRC Administrator

 Katie will help with administrative and financial questions.